 I was disappointed enough, however, in the functionality to consider this not an instabuy (even though I insta-bought it).
 Apple didn't truly solve the pain points of typing on laps.
 It's still wobbly.
 The keyboard still angles upward if your lap isn't in the exact right position, and to add to the frustration, you can't simply angle the iPad further back to accommodate an imbalance.
 It's an amazing keyboard, but not the be-all-end-all experience I was hoping for.

-There are plenty of features that make this keyboard worth considering at this price; the trackpad, the unique look, the ultra thin (for a keyboard case) design, the fact that it is distinctly Apple (everyone will know you've got the Magic Keyboard as soon as you open it).
+There are plenty of features that make this keyboard worth considering at this price; the trackpad, the unique look, a charging port, the ultra thin (for a keyboard case) design, the fact that it is distinctly Apple (everyone will know you've got the Magic Keyboard as soon as you open it).

 But I still think it's a little overpriced for all its pluses.

 11-inch iPad Pro Magic Keyboard: Competition

 There are a lot of keyboard cases out there for the 11-inch iPad Pro, but none of them quite have the same design as the iPad Pro Magic Keyboard.
 However, one of the best competitors that I've tried is the Logitech Folio Touch for 11-inch iPad Pro.
 This is a full on protective case for your iPad Pro with an attached keyboard and trackpad.
 While the Magic Keyboard is missing the function key row, the Folio Touch has it with all of the basics, including a dedicated Home button, media playback, brightness control, and more.
 The trackpad also has incredibly smooth scrolling as well from my experience, and thanks to the folio style, you can have way more flexibility with viewing angles.
 And even if you don't need the keyboard, you can just fold it back all the way and just use your iPad Pro normally, while keeping it safe and protected from bumps and scuffs.